How Do You Form The Conditional Tense In Spanish

 Conceptual Foundations

 The conditional tense is rooted in the concept of conditionality, where an action is dependent on a specific condition being met.
-It allows speakers to express thoughts and ideas that are not definite but rather contingent on certain circumstances.
+And it allows speakers to express thoughts and ideas that are not definite but rather contingent on certain circumstances.
 Understanding this conceptual foundation is key to using the conditional tense correctly and effectively.

 Comprehensive Overview of the Conditional Tense